TrustEsosa12/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-function locates the first occurrence in the string s
+a function that prints the chessboard